NCAR/geocat-comp/INSTALLATION.md

 the `/build_envs` folder under the root directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
 The file `environment_Linux.yml` is intended to be used on Linux systems, while `environment_Darwin.yml` should be used on macOS.
-It is necessary to have separate `environment_*.yml` files because Linux and macOS use different C compilers, although the following commands should work on both Linux and macOS:
+The following commands should work on both Linux and macOS:

     conda env create -f build_envs/environment_$(uname).yml
     conda activate geocat_comp_build